Eshal-Fathima/TravelLens/README.md

 ## My Contributions

-This was a 2-person project.
 Here's a breakdown of what I owned end-to-end:

 ### Frontend Architecture & UI/UX
 Built the entire React 18 frontend from scratch using Vite, Tailwind CSS, and React Router.
 Designed and implemented all 7 core pages — Dashboard, Trip Logger, Places Logger, Hotel Logger, Expense Tracker, Insights, and Recommendations — with a consistent design system, responsive layout, smooth animations, and micro-interactions throughout.